Energy in Singapore: Solar

 In 2020, Singapore achieved its target of deploying 350 megawatt-peak (MWp) of solar.
 Under the Singapore Green Plan, the country aims to achieve 2 gigawatt-peak of solar by 2030, equivalent to powering around 350,000 households a year.

 Singapore also aims to deploy 200 megawatts (MW) of energy storage systems beyond 2025 to mitigate solar intermittency and reduce peak demand.
 The first utility-scale energy storage system testbed was deployed at a substation in Woodlands in October 2020.
 EMA has also partnered with Keppel Offshore & Marine to pilot Singapore's first floating energy storage system.

+In July 2021, Sembcorp opened one of the world's largest floating solar plants, with 60 MW of panels on the Tengeh Reservoir.
+Singapore is also planning a 141 MW project on Kranji Reservoir.

+The Australia–ASEAN Power Link is being considered to import 2.2 GW of solar from Northern Territory.

 Regional Power Grids

 Singapore plans to tap on regional power grids to access low-carbon electricity beyond its borders.
-It plans to import up to 4 gigawatts (GW) of low-carbon electricity by 2035, which could make up around 30 per cent of the country’s energy needs in 2035.
+It plans to import up to 6 gigawatts (GW) of low-carbon electricity by 2035, which could make up around 30 per cent of the country's energy needs in 2035.

-EMA had been carrying out trials to import electricity from regional power grids, such as a two-year trial to import 100 megawatts (MW) of electricity from Peninsular Malaysia, 100MW of electricity from Laos via the Lao DPR-Thailand-Malaysia-Singapore Power Integration Project (LTMS-PIP), and 100MW equivalent of non-intermittent electricity from a solar farm in Pulau Bulan, Indonesia.
+EMA had been carrying out trials to import electricity from regional power grids, such as a two-year trial to import 100 megawatts (MW) of electricity from Peninsular Malaysia, 100MW of electricity from Laos via the Lao DPR-Thailand-Malaysia-Singapore Power Integration Project (LTMS-PIP) under the ASEAN Power Grid Project, and 100MW equivalent of non-intermittent electricity from a solar farm in Pulau Bulan, Indonesia.

+The wider ASEAN Power Grid project is attempting to create a number of cross border connections from Singapore to other ASEAN nations.

 In November 2021, EMA issued its first request for proposals to appoint electricity importers to import and sell about 1.2 GW of low-carbon electricity into Singapore, to begin by 2027.
 In July 2022, EMA issued its second request for proposals for low-carbon electricity imports, and streamlined the process to evaluate proposals from both proposal request exercises.